MicrosoftDocs/defender-docs/defender-endpoint/respond-file-alerts.md

 > [!NOTE]
 > If you're using Defender for Endpoint Plan 1, you can take certain response actions manually.
 For more information, see [Manual response actions](defender-endpoint-plan-1.md#manual-response-actions).

 You can also submit files for deep analysis, to run the file in a secure cloud sandbox.
-When the analysis is complete, you'll get a detailed report that provides information about the behavior of the file.
+When the analysis is complete, you get a detailed report that provides information about the behavior of the file.
 You can submit files for deep analysis and read past reports by selecting the **Deep analysis** action.

 Some actions require certain permissions.
 The following table describes what action certain permissions can take on portable executable (PE) and non-PE files: